LiveOak/LylesCoalbedMethane2/Analysis/IllinoisSemCorrelations/IllinoisSemCorrelations.md

 ```

 ```
+Warning in lav_data_full(data = data, group = group, group.label = group.label, : lavaan WARNING: some observed
-Warning: lavaan WARNING: some observed variances are (at least) a factor 1000 times larger than others; use varTable(fit) to investigate
+variances are (at least) a factor 1000 times larger than others; use varTable(fit) to investigate
 ```

 ```
-lavaan (0.5-16) converged normally after  21 iterations
+lavaan (0.5-17) converged normally after  21 iterations

   Number of observations                            14